 “This place is fast losing its significance due to the changing demography and Muslims dominating the neighbourhood.
 What is painful is that a great poet like Kambar, whose contribution to culture is immense, is being ignored.
-Otherwise, why should his birthplace face such a predicament,” asks an elderly person in the village.
+Why else should his birthplace face such a predicament ?,” asks an elderly person in the village.

 Locals blame Dravidian parties - Dravida Munnetra Kazhagam and All India Anna Dravida Munnetra Kazhagam - for this indifference towards Kambar’s memory.

 “In fact, we should blame the Dravidian parties for all the unsavoury changes in this whole region.
 We are losing everything - our culture, religion, customs and traditions,” laments the elder.

 As of now, even those who are natives of this village are helpless.
 “Unless the government wakes up to reality, little can be expected,” says another local.

 All these changes have happened as the leases of lands and properties belonging to temples or charity organisations have changed hands.
 Local feels that the culture, customs and traditions have taken a beating in view of this.

 In comparison, Therazhudur even has an Arabic educational institution for women.